-Most people want to get ahead in life, but struggle to cut through the noise and escape competition.
-What’s holding them back?
+Most people want to get ahead in life but struggle to cut through the noise and escape competition.
+But what’s holding them back?

 A Chinese proverb says, “A single conversation with a wise man is better than ten years of study.”